Chapter 6: Introduction to Class Templates in C++

 - The STL container vector is an example of a class template in C++.
 [True/False]

-- It is not possible to write generic member functions of a class template that can act as the generic data members.
+- It is not possible to write generic member functions of a class template that can act on the generic data members.
 [True/False]

 - In the case of a copy constructor, the class’s object is created first, and then at a later time, the object is assigned the content of another existing object.
 [True/False]